-For the identification and assessment of environmental impacts, the EIA must define the area in which the significant impacts that would arise from the development of the project, work, or activity, in any of its phases, on the most representative abiotic, biotic and socio-economic environmental components of.
+For the identification and assessment of the environmental impacts, the EIA must define the area in which the most significant effects on the abiotic, biotic and socioeconomic environmental components will materialize as a consequence of the project, work or activity, in any of their phases.
 This region of the territory is known as the area of influence7.
 A vital corollary can be inferred from this definition: the environmental impacts that would occur outside this area of influence are either non-existent or non-material.